 This is akin to aligning our motivation.
-Knowing what it is we are trying to stalk and thus see allows us to keep our focus and concentration.
+Knowing what it is we are attempting to stalk and thus see allows us to keep our focus and concentration transfixed on its movements.

 “Abandon yourself and fear nothing”.
-There are many times throughout life where it is only ourselves that are standing in the way of our goals and aspirations.
+There are many times throughout life where it is only ourselves that stand in the way of our goals and aspirations.
 It is only when we remove ourselves (and self importance) from the process that things become achievable.

 We do not force.
 In times of necessary retreat or stress overload, we rest.

 Attention is placed on what is occurring, in the immediate experience – moment to moment.